 An early preoccupation with science fiction ended up influencing most of Stephen Webb's professional activity.
 It instilled in him a deep love of science and the scientific endeavor, which in turn led him to complete a PhD in theoretical particle physics.
 Isaac Asimov's story "The Fun They Had," about computerized homeschooling, prompted him to consider how digital technology might deepen students' learning, which in turn led to posts in a variety of UK universities.

 Wilcox's research takes aim at the nexus of energy and the environment, developing both mitigation and adaptation strategies to minimize negative climate impacts associated with society's dependence on fossil fuels.
 This work carefully examines the role of carbon management and opportunities therein that could assist in preventing 2° C warming by 2100.
 Carbon management includes a mix of technologies spanning from the direct removal of carbon dioxide from the atmosphere to its capture from industrial, utility-scale and micro-emitter (motor vehicle) exhaust streams, followed by utilization or reliable storage of carbon dioxide on a timescale and magnitude that will have a positive impact on our current climate change crisis.
 Funding for her research is primarily sourced through the National Science Foundation, Department of Energy and the private sector.
 She has served on a number of committees including the National Academy of Sciences and the American Physical Society to assess carbon capture methods and impacts on climate.
-She is the author of the first textbook on carbon capture, published in March 2012, and in 2018 she accepted an endowed chair position at Worchester Polytechnic Institute in MA.
+She is the author of the first textbook on carbon capture, published in March 2012.

 Diane Wolk-Rogers began teaching because she was passionate about supporting too-often neglected young people facing challenges and vulnerabilities.
 Early in her career, she received awards for her work providing special education support to students with learning and emotional disabilities.
 In 2001 she joined the faculty at Marjory Stoneman Douglas High School in Parkland, Florida, where she teaches AP World History.